-2. Conduct an experimental program to evaluate the performance of available winter-driving traction aids on ice and snow, using the standardized procedure for evaluating vehicle performance.
+2. Conduct an experimental program to evaluate the performance of available winter-driving traction aids on

 3. Provide a limited evaluation of any possible adverse effects of these aids on vehicle performance on other than snow- and ice-covered pavements.